colehenry/GolfKeyPointDetection/README.md

 ![Tools Menu](images/ToolsMenu.jpg)

-- Turn off SHOW BONES.
+- Turn off SHOW BONES (if it exists. it's been removed from the latest version).
 Check the Generate Detectron2 box.
 - Input the frame range you digitized (45-210).
 - Click “Generate Snapshots”.
 - Files will be in /documents/ChalkTalk/ml_train folder.
 Should be one JPG and one TXT file for each frame.